tylermann/craftbench/README.md

-# CraftBench README
+# CraftBench

-This is the README for your extension "craftbench".
-After writing up a brief description, we recommend including the following sections.
+CraftBench is a VSCode extension that includes tools for augmenting your development using AI.

 ## Features